POS Hardware: Best Options for Small Business

 Standard Point-of-Sale Hardware

-The hardware you need and how much your POS system will cost depends on the type and size of your business.
+The hardware you need for your POS system will depend on the type and size of your business.
 But at a minimum, most businesses need a POS terminal, a POS display screen, and a receipt printer.

 POS Terminal